lisa-kuipers26/bookdown/README.md

 The bookdown is hosted [here](https://lisa-kuipers26.github.io/lisakuipers-portfolio/).

+## Branches
+The main branch contains all data, images and rmd files used for the analysis and creating the bookdown.

+The pages branch contains the html and assets, like images, for the bookdown page.

 ## Files and folders

 the *.Rmd files in this folder are used for the bookdown.
 These have all the text and code found in the bookdown.